A guide to how to use dairy substitutes in cooking and baking. Find out which dairy free substitutions will work best for you!

 Best for drinking: I personally preferred almond milk for drinking, but we don’t keep any tree nut products in our house anymore due to Baby Bee’s allergy, so now I drink unsweeteened coconut milk from SO Delicious.
 But I think that Almond Breeze Original almond milk is the closest thing to dairy milk.
 I loved it for drinking and for pouring over cereal.
 I was also a fan of Califia Farms Unsweetened Almond Milk.

 For cooking and baking, you will want to use non-dairy milk as an equal replacement for dairy milk.
-Just substitute whatever milk you choose cup for cup in your recipe.
+Just substitute whatever milk you choose in in the same amount required in your recipe.

 As far as consistency goes, nut milks and soy milks are the creamiest.
 They are great for making sauces, and they work very well in baking, too.
 Coconut milk is another good option, and has the benefit of being very white in color, which is great if you are using it to make a white frosting.